reactioncommerce/reaction-docs/developer/packages/taxes/avalara.md

 #### Commit Documents

 This option allows you to send your documents with the commit flag turns off.
 This essentially turns off Tax reporting (but not Tax calculation)

+#### Test Credentials

+This button allows you to confirm if the values you've entered in the form fields are correct.
+It makes a test API call to Avalara with your credentials, and reports if a successful connection was established.

 ### Selecting Tax Codes